shahbazalam07/Advance-Calculator/README.md

  This is a simple calculator functionality achieved using Javascript.
 The logic is very simple with the minimum lines of code possible.

 ## Steps to execute this calculator:
-- Download the entire code
+- Don't copy the code.
-- Open up the index.html.
+-

 ## Technologies used:
 - HTML